maskit-ariely/Python/C2/README.md

 ## Before Getting Started
 - Make sure you have scapy library installed
 - There's a dedicated configuration file for the server, ensure you fill in the parameters correctly
-- Update the SERVER_IP constant in the Victim code to the server's IP address
+- Update the SERVER_IP constant in the agent code to the server's IP address
 ## Execution and Usage

 1. Clone or download the repository to your local machine.